 2) playing chess and dancing tango with a cute French boy,

-4) watching the World Cup in corner cafes and outdoor ampitheaters,
+3) practicing guitar in my tiny little bedroom,4) watching the World Cup in corner cafes and outdoor ampitheaters,

 5) and cooking and eating and hanging out with my two best chicas, Kenyon and Natalia